pnp/blog/content/post/using-power-automate-and-graph-api-to-manage-external-access-to.md

 {{< image alt="" src="images/blog/using-power-automate-and-graph-api-to-manage-external-access-to/.png" >}}

-Select Delegated Permissions (Custom connectors doesn\'t support Application permissions yet, will run in the context of the person who runs the flow, so use an admin/system account) then type in the permission you want, listed here.
+Select Delegated Permissions (Custom connectors doesn't support Application permissions yet, will run in the context of the person who runs the flow, so use an admin/system account) then type in the permission you want, listed here.